uvarc/rc-website/content/form/storage.md

     <div id="group-selector" class="col form-item form-group form-item form-type-textarea form-group">
       <label class="control-label" for="mygroup-ownership">MyGroup Ownership <span class="form-required" title="This field is required.">*</span></label>
       <input required="required" class="form-control form-text required typeahead" type="text" id="mygroup-ownership" name="mygroup-ownership" placeholder="Group Name" size="32" maxlength="32" style="width:14rem;font-family:courier;" />
       <p class=tiny>MyGroups name under your Eservices user ID.
 If you don’t have one, we can create one for you.
-You will have access to the MyGroups management and will be able to add/remove users for your project.</p>
+You will have access to the <a href="https://mygroups.virginia.edu/" target="_new" style="font-weight:bold;">MyGroups</a> management and will be able to add/remove users for your project.</p>
     </div>
     <div class="col form-item form-type-textarea form-group">
       <label class="control-label" for="shared-space-name">Shared Space Name <span class="form-required" title="This field is required.">*</span></label>